 - Can I claim on my travel insurance?

 - What about flight delay claims?

 - Other FAQs

 This is a developing story.
 This is the latest info we have, but it's subject to change.
-You can also check the CAA's dedicated Monarch help website or call its 24-hour helpline (0300 303 2800 from in the UK and Ireland, +44 1753 330330 from overseas).
-If you've a question not answered in this guide, email us at email@example.com or let us know in the forum.
+You can also check the Civil Aviation Authority's dedicated Monarch help website or call its 24-hour helpline (0300 303 2800 from the UK and Ireland, +44 1753 330330 from overseas).
+If you've a question not answered in this guide, email email@example.com or let us know in our forum.

 - Don't have ATOL protection?
 You'll need to book your own flight home.
 You probably won't have ATOL if you made a Monarch flight-only booking from 15 December 2016 onwards.
-To help, the CAA has a list of airlines that fly similar routes.
-You'll then need to try and claim back under Section 75, chargeback or from your travel insurer - see more on this below.
+To help, the Civil Aviation Authority (CAA) has a list of airlines that fly similar routes.
+You'll then need to try to claim back under consumer protections Section 75 or chargeback, or from your travel insurer see more on this below.